Private Matters Psychotherapy Logo

 Traumatic events can affect different people differently, although they all have in common that such an event is emotionally distressing.
 For some people, time and talking about what they have experienced or witnessed may help them to recover on their own.

-Other people will develop symptoms of Post Traumatic Stress Disorder (PTSD) or Acute Stress Disorder (AST).
 Common responses to a traumatic event are :

 • Emotional responses such as fear, a feeling of dread, numbing of the emotional senses, depressive feelings, anxiety, or panic attacks